bevacqua/hint/README.md

 # JavaScript

 The CSS will only get us so far, and we must add a tiny bit of JavaScript if we want a little functionality.
 This is not critical to `hint`, and is therefore considered an optional feature.
-The JavaScript codeenables the following features.
+The JavaScript code enables the following features.

-- Docking hints to the visible viewport so that hints aren't cut off when they're near the edge
+- Hints are docked to the visible viewport so that they aren't cut off when they're near the edge
-- If hints are even longer than the viewport itself, then the full viewport width will be used to render the hint in multi-line fashion
+- If hints are even wider than the viewport itself, then they are rendered in multi-line, setting the max width to the viewport width
-- You can define a maximum hint width, so that your tips are easier to read
+- You can define a maximum width to avoid hard-to-read long hints in wide viewports
+- When the JavaScript snippet is used, hints transition into view a second after the target element is hovered

 To include the JavaScript, just use the following snippet if you're using CommonJS, or refer to the `dist` directory for the compiled distributions.